United Russia: 2008–2010

-2012–present
+2011–2013

-At the party's XII Congress held on 24 September 2011, Medvedev supported the candidacy of Prime Minister Putin in the presidential election of 2012—a move that effectively assured Putin would return to the presidency, given the party's near-total dominance of Russian politics.
-Medvedev accepted the invitation of Prime Minister Putin to head the party in the State Duma elections and said that in his opinion Putin should run for President in 2012.
-Delegates applauded this statement standing and they unanimously supported his candidacy for President.
-Medvedev responded immediately, saying that applause is proof of Putin's popularity among the people.
-Ten thousand participants of the meeting listened to Medvedev's speech.
-In total, the congress was attended by about 12,000 participants, guests and journalists.
+In 2010–2011 and following the economic crisis, support for United Russia was variable but declined overall.
+The share of the population voting for the party reached its lowest point in January 2011 (35%) before recovering to 41% in March 2011.
+At the 12th Party Congress held on 24 September 2011, Medvedev supported Prime Minister Putin's candidacy in the 2012 presidential election, which effectively assured Putin would return to the presidency, given the party's near-total dominance of Russian politics.
+Medvedev accepted Prime Minister Putin's offer to lead United Russia in the Duma elections and said that, in his opinion, Putin should run for president in 2012.
+The delegates gave this statement a standing ovation and unanimously supported his presidential candidacy.
+Medvedev reacted immediately, saying that applause was proof of Putin's popularity among the people.
+About ten thousand participants in the meeting listened to Medvedev's speech.
+In total, the congress was attended by about 12,000 participants, guests and journalists, which is unprecedented for such political meetings.

-At the same congress, the election list of candidates from the party in the December elections to the State Duma was approved.
-The list includes 416 party members and 183 non-partisan, 363 of them for the first time participate in the elections.
-On 29 September, the list was handed over to the Central Election Commission of the Russian Federation.
-The party-list was led by President Medvedev.
-582 delegates of the Congress voted in support of the list, against one.

-The election program of United Russia was announced during speeches of Medvedev and Putin.
-Medvedev has identified seven strategic priorities of government policy and Putin offered to cancel the erroneous tax debts of 36 million Russians in the amount of 30 billion rubles and increase from 10 October salaries of public sector employees by 6.5%.
-Putin also said that taxes for the wealthy citizens should be higher than for the middle class and offered to raise utility tariffs only excess baggage.
-Among other priorities, Putin called a complete re army and navy in 5–10 years, doubling the pace of road construction for 10 years, the creation or update of 25 million jobs in 20 years in and out of Russia in the five largest economies in the world.
+At the same congress, the pre-election list of candidates from the party for the December elections to the State Duma was approved.
+The list included 416 party members and 183 non-party members, 363 of whom are running for the first time.
+On 29 September 2011, the list was submitted to the Central Election Commission of the Russian Federation.
+President Medvedev headed the party's list.
+582 congress delegates voted for the list, and one voted against.
+The election program of United Russia was announced in speeches by Medvedev and Putin at the congress.
+Medvedev identified seven strategic government policy priorities, and Putin proposed writing off 30 billion rubles in erroneous tax debts of 36 million Russians and raising the salaries of public sector workers by 6.5% from 10 October.
+Putin also noted that taxes for wealthy citizens should be higher than for the middle class and suggested raising housing and communal services tariffs only over the established norm.
+Among other priorities, Putin named the complete rearmament of the army and navy in 5–10 years, doubling the pace of road construction in 10 years, creating or updating 25 million jobs in 20 years, and Russia becoming one of the five largest economies in the world.

-At the party's XIII Congress, held on 26 May 2012, Medvedev was elected chairman of United Russia.
-United Russia decided not use portraits of Medvedev and Putin during the fall election campaign.